Calgary & Toronto

 ◊ WHO THIS IS FOR ◊

-Dudes and females alike who appreciate a fully serviced club vibe and classes that will legitimately kick your ass
+Dudes and BABES who appreciate a fully serviced club vibe WITH classes that FOCUS ON MUSIC JUST AS MUCH AS PUNCHING

 WHAT YOU NEED